-These policies provide coverage for the most common title abstractor risks.
+These insurance policies cover the most common title abstractor risks.

 This policy covers basic title abstractor risks, such as customer property damage and injuries.
-Bundle with property insurance for savings in a business owner’s policy.
+Bundle with commercial property insurance for savings in a BOP.